‘Dynasty’ Star Elizabeth Gillies Stuns In A Black Lace Bustier

 Liz took a mirror selfie in what she said was a throwback photo to when things were “normal,” referencing the current coronavirus pandemic.

-The former child star of Nickelodeon’s Victorious is absolutely breathtaking in the share.
-She co-starred in the smash series alongside longtime pal Ariana Grande and Victoria Justice.
+The former child star of Nickelodeon’s Victorious was absolutely breathtaking in the share.
+She co-starred in that smash series alongside longtime pal Ariana Grande and Victoria Justice.

-The black lace undergarment was sheer enough to show the actress’s skin but provided enough coverage that her bust was not completely exposed.
-It had full cups and what appears to be a two-inch band of lace underneath them.
+In the new upload, the black lace undergarment Elizabeth wore was sheer enough to show the actress’ skin but provided enough coverage so that her bust was not exposed.
+The bustier had full cups and a band of lace underneath them.

 Liz topped the look with a fabulous lime green jacket and high-waisted pants.

-The topper was cropped, with wide lapels and tailor sleeves that just reach her wrists.

-The pants were pleated, with enough room for a slim, black belt with a silver buckle to be prominently displayed.
+The jacket was cropped, with wide lapels and tailored sleeves that just reached her wrists.
+The pants were pleated, with enough room for a slim, black belt with a bejeweled buckle to be prominently displayed.

-As for her hair and makeup fashion, the actress continued with her fashion-forward style.
+As for her hair and makeup application, the actress continued with her fashion-forward style.
 Liz wore her long, brown tresses in an updo that was parted in the middle, with two tendrils of hair framing her face.

-Her makeup matched the dramatic overall style of the look.
+Her makeup matched the overall dramatic style of the look.
 Strong eyeliner and a smoky eye made her stunning peepers stand out.
-The rest of Liz’s makeup palette is muted, with pale blush and a pale pink lip.
+The rest of Liz’s makeup palette was muted, with pale blush and a light pink lip.

-The overall look would be a typical one for the character she portrays on the show, Fallon Carrington, the gorgeous, ambitious daughter of billionaire Blake Carrington.
-It is unclear whether or not this image was taken while she was on the set of the CW series.
+The ensemble would be a typical one for the character she portrays on the show, Fallon Carrington, the gorgeous, ambitious daughter of billionaire Blake Carrington.
+It was unclear whether or not this image was taken while she was on the set of the CW series.

 The show was recently renewed for a fourth season this January.
-It had not begun filming the season’s new sequence of shows prior to the worldwide coronavirus pandemic.
+It had not begun filming new episodes prior to the worldwide coronavirus pandemic.

-Fans loved Liz’s post and shared their sentiments in the comments section below.
+Fans loved Liz’s post and shared their sentiments in the comments section of the social media share.

 “You literally are a perfect human being,” remarked one follower of the actress on Instagram, who could not get over what they added was a “perfect look.”